 - Confront Your Crave Triggers - Recognize the fact that everything you did as a smokeless user you will learn to again comfortably do as an ex-user.
 Meet, greet and defeat your triggers.
 Don't hide from them.
 You need not give up anything when quitting except nicotine.
 Everything you did as a nicotine user you'll soon discover can be done as well or better as a non-user.
 With each trigger extinguished you receive a prize, another piece of a puzzle that once complete will feature you comfortably engaging all aspects of life without nicotine.

 - Alcohol Use - Be extremely careful with early alcohol use during the first couple of weeks.
-We are told that alcohol use is associated with half of all nicotine relapses.
-Using an inhibition diminishing substance and then intentionally surrounding yourself with smokeless nicotine users (or nicotine smokers) while still engaged in early withdrawal is likely a recipe for relapse.
+Relapse studies teach us that alcohol use is associated with roughly half of all relapses.
+Using an inhibition diminishing substance and then intentionally surrounding yourself with smokeless nicotine users (or nicotine smokers) while still engaged in early withdrawal is a recipe for relapse.
 Get your quitting feet under you first.
-If you are an alcohol user, once ready to challenge your drinking triggers consider breaking the challenge down into smaller more manageable trigger segments.
+If an alcohol user, once ready to challenge your drinking triggers consider breaking the challenge down into smaller more manageable trigger segments.
 Consider drinking at home first without nicotine around, or going out but refraining from drinking, or spacing your drinks further apart, or drinking water or juice between drinks.
-Have an escape plan and a backup, and be fully prepared to use them both.
+Have an escape plan and a backup, and be fully prepared to use both.
+If a problem drinker, reflect on the possibility that you may be dealing with two issues.

 - Support Expectations - Don't expect family or friends who have never been chemically dependent themselves to have any appreciation of your challenges or the time required to achieve substantial comfort.
 It simply isn't fair to them or you.
 Find a recovered nicotine addict and ask them if they'd mind being your mentor for the next 90 days.
-You can also read or participate in online support groups..
+You can also read or participate in online support groups such as Freedom or Turkeyville.

 - No Legitimate Excuse for Relapse - Recognize that using nicotine cannot solve any crisis.
 All it will do is add active drug addiction to your list of concerns.
 Fully accept the fact that there is absolutely no legitimate excuse for relapse, including an auto accident, financial crisis, the end of a relationship, job loss, a terrorist attack, a hurricane, the birth of a baby, or the eventual inevitable death of those we love most.
 Picture yourself not using nicotine through each and every step needed to overcome the most difficult challenge your mind can possibly imagine.